SajjadAhmad14/Telegram-bot/README.md

 - You can clone this [Repo](https://github.com/SajjadAhmad14/Telegram-bot) to have code for this app in your machine
 - You must have a Telegram app to run this Bot
 - Use above mentioned commands to play with Bot
-- Once you have a local copy of repo, you can run ruby 'bin/main.rb' command from terminal to run the bot
+- Once you have a local copy of repo, you can run 'ruby bin/main.rb' command from terminal to run the bot

 ## Built With